 More than any other form of marketing, there is true power in online reviews.
-BrightLocal reported in 2015 that 92% of people regularly read online reviews.
-In the same report, 88% of people said they trust online reviews from strangers as much as personal recommendations.
+BrightLocal reported that 93% of people regularly read online reviews when decided upon a local business.
+In the same report, 85% of people said they trust online reviews from strangers as much as personal recommendations.

 It’s not just about consumer trust either.
 Positive reviews can have a direct impact on your bottom line.
-A 2011 Harvard Business School Study showed that a single Yelp star rating increase could increase revenues by 5% to 9% for restaurants.
+A study conducted by Harvard Business School showed that a single Yelp star rating increase could increase revenues by 5% to 9% for restaurants.

 Similarly, negative reviews can be just as impactful.
-Bright Local’s same 2015 survey reported that 92% of people will hesitate to do business with companies that have fewer than four out of five stars.
+Bright Local’s 2017 survey reported that 48% of people need at least a 4-star rating before choosing a business.
 Moz estimated in 2015 that four or more negative articles about your company in Google can cause you to lose upwards of 70% of potential new customers.

 Suffice it to say, consumers are better informed than ever before.
 They will do their research before walking through your doors.
 A single strongly positive review or devastatingly negative review can have a huge impact on your business.
 It is more important than ever to have a plan in place for soliciting, managing, and responding to customer feedback.

 What Good Online Reviews Can Do for Your Business